 They're rear-ported, which helps give them a huge sense of space (just make sure you don't position them too close to a wall).
 It's an expansive soundstage that takes you on a sonic journey.
-The 603s are overflowing with confidence: whether it’s bass weight, vocal clarity or general detail, the B&Ws sound like they know how to handle a tune.
+The 603 are overflowing with confidence: whether it’s bass weight, vocal clarity or general detail, they sound like they know how to handle a tune.

 Taking a step up from the 600 Series is the 700 Series, which represents Bowers and Wilkins' mid-range speaker offering.
 These are the smallest and cheapest in the 700 Series, but don't think B&W has scrimped on any details: the build is impressively solid, and the cabinet is finished with crisp edges and classy detailing.
 And – you'll be pleased to hear – this quality continues in the audio department.

 The 707 sound astonishingly authoritative, delivering a solid, composed sound, with punchy, powerful bass.
 They don't struggle at high volumes either; in fact, they tend to sound a little more balanced when you pump up the volume.
 These are small speakers that sound much, much bigger.